reactjs/react-router-tutorial/lessons/05-active-links/README.md

 <li><Link to="/repos" activeClassName="active">Repos</Link></li>
 ```

 We don't have a stylesheet on the page yet though.
-Lets add one--extra
+Lets add one-extra
-points if you can add a `link` tag from memory.
+point if you can add a `link` tag from memory.

 ```html
 <link rel="stylesheet" href="index.css" />